darius/traitor/larouchefoucauld-maxims.md

 *(Suppressed from the first edition:)*

-Ego is the love of self and of all things for oneself; it makes men idolaters of themselves, and tyrants of others, should fortune give them the means.
+Ego is the love of self and of all things for oneself; it makes men idolators of themselves, and tyrants of others, should fortune give them the means.
 It never settles outside the self, and only pauses on foreign matters as bees will on flowers, to gather up what's theirs.